This post continues my common management problem series with a look at the micro-manager, one of the most common reasons for management failure.

 One difficulty with micro-management is that it can yield high performance simply because the manager in question is so driven.
 However, it also has great dangers.

 I saw a simple example of this recently at project level.
 The manager in question had to go on leave in the middle of a critical project roll-out.
 While the rest of the project team had the skills required to continue the roll-out, the project struggled because team members did not know everything that the manager had been doing, nor did they have the authority to take over key elements of the manager's role.

 This case illustrates the practical problems that can arise should the micro-manager suddenly leave the scene.

 At a more macro-level, the firm suffers because the bad drives out the good.

-Staff who cannot work in a micro-management environment leave.
+Unable to work in a micro-management environment, staff leave.
 Those who remain are less likely to be able or willing to accept responsibility and to provide the drive that the firm may need.
 Remove the micro-manager or managers, and the firm may go into sudden decline as a consequence.

 I have stated the problem, but what on earth can we do about it as a personal level?
 The starting point for both the micro-manager and the staff affected is to ask why, why does this happen?
 At my next post in this series, I will look at this questions, the possible answers and responses.